marcobeierer/wordpress-linkchecker/src/readme.txt

 	* You could use the user-agent MB-SiteCrawler to control the crawler.

 = Additional Technical Features of the Professional Version =
-* Check if embedded images are broken.
+* Check if embedded internal and external images are broken.

 = Upcoming Technical Features =
 * Support for checking the availability of videos, CSS files and JS files.